-Kawa Hassan is Executive Director Stimson Europe, Senior Fellow, and Director Middle East and North Africa (MENA) Program of the Stimson Center.
-Prior to joining Stimson, Hassan was Vice President, MENA Program and Director, Brussels Center at EastWest Institute (EWI).
-In that role, he expanded EWI MENA Program by leading Iran-Saudi Dialogue Initiative and Algeria-Morocco Business Dialogue, developed a protocol on Preventing Incidents at Sea (INCSEA) in the Gulf region, conducted shuttle diplomacy between the two main Kurdish parties in Syria and facilitated common understandings on power sharing, worked with Iraqi stakeholders, neighboring countries and the European Union to develop policy recommendations aimed at improving bilateral and multilateral relations between Iraq and its neighborhood, expanded fundraising, engaged with governments, donors, policy makers, practitioners and academics in Europe, US and MENA, and provided thought leadership on MENA affairs.
+Kawa Hassan is the Executive Director of Stimson Europe, Senior Fellow, and Director of the Middle East and North Africa (MENA) Program at the Stimson Center.
+Prior to joining Stimson, Hassan was Vice President and MENA Program Director for the Brussels Center at EastWest Institute (EWI).
+In that role, he expanded the EWI MENA Program by leading the Iran-Saudi Dialogue Initiative and Algeria-Morocco Business Dialogue, developed a protocol on Preventing Incidents at Sea (INCSEA) in the Gulf region, conducted shuttle diplomacy between the two main Kurdish parties in Syria and facilitated common understandings on power sharing.
+Hassan also worked with Iraqi stakeholders, neighboring countries and the European Union, to develop policy recommendations aimed at improving bilateral and multilateral relations between Iraq and its neighbors, expanded fundraising, engaged with governments, donors, policy makers, practitioners and academics in Europe, US and MENA, and provided thought leadership on MENA affairs.

 Kawa Hassan is author and editor of numerous publications and a frequent media commentator on Middle East developments.
-He contributed the chapter “A Collapsing Order: State Pillage and Social Protest in Post-Saddam Iraq” to the edited volume of George Mason University “From Territorial Defeat to Global ISIS: Lessons Learned”; served as a member of NATO Mission Iraq Strategic Assessment Capability (NMISAC), advising senior NATO Commanders on Iraq and the region; assumed lead-authorship of the research report “Iraq, Climate-Related Security Risk Assessment,” which was used in the July 2018 UN Security Council debate on the nexus between climate change and security, brought forward under the Swedish Presidency of the Council; served as a member of the Atlantic Council’s Task Force Report on the Future of Iraq “Achieving Long Term Stability to Ensure the Defeat of ISIS;” co-led the Working Group Rights & Protection of Minorities in the Middle East, Fondation Maison des sciences de l’homme (FMSH), Paris; and provides regular speeches, lectures, hearings and briefings at think tanks, universities, government agencies and the European Parliament.
+He contributed the chapter, “A Collapsing Order: State Pillage and Social Protest in Post-Saddam Iraq,” to the edited volume of George Mason University, “From Territorial Defeat to Global ISIS: Lessons Learned.”
+He also served as a member of NATO Mission Iraq Strategic Assessment Capability (NMISAC), advising senior NATO Commanders on Iraq and the region; assumed lead-authorship of the research report “Iraq, Climate-Related Security Risk Assessment,” which was used in the July 2018 UN Security Council debate on the nexus between climate change and security, brought forward under the Swedish Presidency of the Council.
+Hassan also served as a member of the Atlantic Council’s Task Force Report on the Future of Iraq “Achieving Long Term Stability to Ensure the Defeat of ISIS;” co-led the Working Group Rights & Protection of Minorities in the Middle East, Fondation Maison des sciences de l’homme (FMSH), Paris; and provides regular speeches, lectures, hearings and briefings at think tanks, universities, government agencies and the European Parliament.